Mechanical Engineer Ed Clements joins industry experts in this panel discussion on designing engineering solutions for public specialty structures

 The largest specialty structure I’ve worked on was United Methodist Church of the Resurrection in Leawood, Kansas.
 HGA was commissioned to design the architecture, structure, and HVAC systems for the building.
 The sanctuary seats roughly 4,000 patrons, with room enough on the platform for a full orchestra and 100-person choir in the loft.
 The facility includes a video-production suite—the church simulcasts services to each of the three sanctuaries in the Leawood campus location as well as to sister locations in Kansas City and online.
 The HVAC systems for the building incorporate energy recovery for ventilation and use displacement ventilation for conditioning of the sanctuary.
 The existing campus central plant was upgraded to add capacity for the new sanctuary and a narthex, along with provisions for a future addition to the chapel.

-Read the complete five-part panel discussion in Consulting-Specifying Engineer.
+Read the complete seven-part panel discussion in Consulting-Specifying Engineer.